 The transition from 1031 to OZ is extremely simple and maintains significant tax advantages.
-If an investor had a failed 1031 exchange this year, their capital gains still have until December 31, 2020 to be placed in an OZ Fund.
+If an investor had a failed 1031 exchange in 2020, their capital gains still have until March 31, 2021 to be placed in an OZ Fund.
 Investors can sell an existing property, put any portion of their capital gains into an OZ Fund, and extract the principal.
 Unlike with a 1031, where you need to roll the entire gain and principal forward into like-kind property.

 Capital Gains Already Placed in an Existing OZ Fund

 A number of investors set up their own Opportunity Zone Fund (QOF) but later found more compelling options, such as a professionally managed OZ Funds, or were unable to source the projects required to remain compliant.
 In this case, if an investor’s gains are still in their qualified investment window, they can reallocate some or all of the gains out of the initial QOF and invest them into another OZ Fund.

 Do you still have questions about investing capital gains in a Qualified Opportunity Zone?
 Perhaps regarding a specific type of capital gain not mentioned here?
 Contact a representative of the Four Points Funding team to learn more.